 Government-Wide Financial Statements - The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
-Only the portion of special assessments receivable due within the current fiscal period is considered to be susceptible to accrual as revenue of the current period.
 All other revenue items are considered to be measurable and available only when cash is received by the government.
 As a general rule, the effect of internal activity has been eliminated from the government-wide financial statements.